ployground/bsdploy/docs/index.rst

 Best of both worlds
 *******************

-As it turns out, combining a declarative approach to set up the initial state of a system combined with an imperative approach to provide maintenance operations on that state works really well.
+Combining a declarative approach for setting up the initial state of a system combined with an imperative approach for providing maintenance operations on that state has significant advantages:

-Since the imperative scripts have the luxury of running against a well-defined context you can keep them short and concise without worrying about all those edge cases.
+1. Since the imperative scripts have the luxury of running against a well-defined context, you can keep them short and concise without worrying about all those edge cases.

-And since the playbooks needn't concern themselves with performing updates or other tasks you don't have to litter them with states such as ``restarted`` or ``updated`` or with non-states such as ``shell`` commands.
+2. And since the playbooks needn't concern themselves with performing updates or other tasks you don't have to litter them with awkward states such as ``restarted`` or ``updated`` or with non-states such as ``shell` commands.

 Under the hood
 **************

-Since BSDploy's scope is quite ambitious it naturally does not attempt do all of the work on its own.
+BSDploy's scope is quite ambitious, so naturally it does not attempt to do all of the work on its own.
 In fact, BSDPloy is just a fairly thin, slightly opinionated wrapper around existing, excellent tools.

-In addition to the above mentioned Ansible and Fabric, it uses `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ on the host to manage the jails and numerous members of the `mr.awsome family <http://mrawsome.readthedocs.org/en/latest/>`_ for pretty much everything else.
+In addition to the above mentioned Ansible and Fabric, it uses `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ on the host to manage the jails and numerous members of the `ployground family <https://github.com/ployground/>`_ for pretty much everything else.

 Server requirements